Let Europe Language Jobs help you decide your future after graduation

 3. Do an Internship

 Often an internship is an essential step on the path of your career, especially in a world of such enormous and global competition.
 Employers value education less and real workplace experience more.
-In the less competitive sector then maybe you can start looking for a job straight from university but the reality the role of the internship in the modern day job market is on the rise.
-Read more on this in our blog, The Importance of doing and Internship (Abroad)
+In the less competitive sector then maybe you can start looking for a job straight from university but the reality the role of the internship in the modern-day job market is on the rise.
+Read more on this in our blog, The Importance of doing an Internship (Abroad)

 4. Getting a job

 If you feel that you already have enough experience and that an internship is not necessary then that great – get hunting!
 After graduating most students have the feeling that they aren’t prepared enough for life and the real world after university.
+As a lot of students only have experience is in essay writing and other projects, sometimes the practical skills are more valuable.
 The truth is that there are certain skills that can only be learned through working experience.
 But you won't get any experience if you aren't brave enough to start looking for a job and applying to several offers.
 It is very important that you know what you want to do.
-Do you want to have more free time, or a better wage?
+Do you want to have more free time or a better wage?
 Do you want to work for a startup or multinational?
 Are you willing to relocate?
 Your first summer as a graduate could be a great time to get a job that helps you develop these skills, so you just need to decide whether you want a summer job or a full-time contract.
 You should also bear in mind all of the different tools available to you in the job search.
 The more ways you use to look, the closer you are to landing your dream job...

 Jun 23, 2015 by The ELJ Team